 Do your working and learning environments and related arrangements inspire and enable the innovative thinking and developments required to address environmental issues, challenges and opportunities?
-Are your support arrangements, processes and tools conducive of responsible innovation?
+Are your support arrangements, processes and tools conducive of responsible innovation while at the same time ensuring compliance (Coulson-Thomas, 2012a & b, 2013)?
 Do they and your business and funding models allow alternatives to be explored?
 What incentives would encourage the development and trial of more sustainable options?